To discover treatments and a cure for ALS, and to serve, advocate for, and empower people affected by ALS to live their lives to the fullest.

 PUBLIC POLICY | Our nationwide network plays a integral role in advocating for increased public and private support of ALS research and patient care.
 The ALS Association’s public policy efforts in Washington D.C. have raised the profile of ALS by working with the White House, Congress, National Institutes of Health, Centers for Medicare and Medicaid Services, Food and Drug Administration, Department of Defense, Department of Veterans Affairs, Social Security Administration, and Centers for Disease Control and Prevention.

 ALS has no racial, ethnic or socioeconomic boundaries and in only 10% of cases there is a family history of ALS.
-Every 90 minutes someone is diagnosed with ALS, and every 90 minutes someone loses their battle to ALS.
+Today, there are approximately 20,000 people in the US living with ALS and 5,600 people are diagnosed each and every year in the US.